ryanseys/server-client-ipc/README.md

   and the server will then relay the message to client with key 123 (which is the other running server in another process).
 Once client 123 recieves the message, it will print the message on the screen.

+** NEW ** Pressing CTRL-C or CTRL-Z in the client will send a "quit" signal to the terminal, and this signal will be caught and used to send disconnect messages to the server, before quitting.